jdh8/wbridge5.book/constructive/major/semiforcing-notrump/README.md

 Flat raises
 -----------
 The 4-3-3 side suits make it awkward to play a suit contract.
 The original raise system brings things too far with 6 and 11 HCP flat raises.
-One should back off by bidding 1NT to guide opener better.
+We should back off by bidding 1NT to guide opener better.

 Such 1NT is a bet on opener's usual rebidding.
 Opener's rebid provides good